spencerbruce/coms4444-soccer/README.md

 The first round of the league, round 0, is randomized and not included in the computation of round and average ranks.

 ## Required Installations
 Before you can start working with the simulator and implementing your code, you will first need to set up your environment.
+This requires both Java and Git.

 ### Java
 The simulator is implemented in Java, and you will be required to submit Java code for your project.
 To check if you have Java already installed, run `javac -version` and `java -version` for the versions of the Java Development Kit (JDK) and Java Runtime Environment (JRE), respectively.